-N2O emissions from N fertilization of forests
+Nitrous Oxide emissions from N fertilization of forests

-Emissions of nitrous oxide from direct nitrogen fertilisation of forests are included.
 Information on forest fertilisation was gathered from a search of the relevant literature and discussion with private chartered foresters and the Forestry Commission (Skiba 2007).
 In the UK the general recommendation is not to apply fertiliser to forests unless it is absolutely necessary: it is not applied to native woodlands, mature forest stands or replanted forests.
-The instances where N fertiliser is applied to forests are first rotation (afforestation) forests on 'poor' soil, e.g. reclaimed slag heaps, impoverished brown field sites, upland organic soils.
+The instances where N fertiliser is applied to forests are first rotation (afforestation) forests on "poor" soil, e.g. reclaimed slag heaps, impoverished brown field sites, upland organic soils.
 In terms of the inventory, this means that N fertilisation is assumed for Settlement converted to Forest land and Grassland converted to Forest Land on organic soils.
 A Tier 1 approach is used with the amount of N fertiliser calculated using a fixed application rate and the areas of relevant forest planting for each DA from the same datasets used in the CFlow model for 5.A.2.
 Land converted to Forest land.